vegaprotocol/documentation/docs/releases/overview.md

 Check out a full summary of all the 0.70.0 [breaking changes ↗](https://github.com/vegaprotocol/vega/blob/develop/CHANGELOG.md#0700) entries in the changelog.
 There were no breaking changes in 0.70.1.
 :::

-This release contains breaking changes, wallet improvements, bug fixes and minor enhancements.
+This release contains breaking changes, bug fixes and minor enhancements.
 Check out the full details in the Vega core [0.70.0 ↗](https://github.com/vegaprotocol/vega/releases/tag/v0.70.0) and [0.70.1 ↗](https://github.com/vegaprotocol/vega/releases/tag/v0.70.1) release page.

 ### Pre-release Version 0.69.0 | 2023-03-15
 This version was released to the Vega testnet on 15 March 2023.